Need help with your Discussion

 Ewing versus California

 On the 12th of March in the year 2002, Gary Ewing, a serial offender with a long history of committing criminal activities, was detained for theft of three golf clubs that cost three hundred and ninety-nine dollars each from a golf course in Los Angeles, California (Beale, 2004).
-When he was arrested for this offense, he was on parole for a nine-year term in prison for a conviction in one robbery and three burglaries.
-Under the three-strikes law of California, another sentence of the felony requires a twenty-five year to a life sentence.
-Ewing’s charges and convictions were of one count of theft for the golf course incident.
+When arrested for this offense, he was on parole for a nine-year sentence for a conviction in one robbery and three burglaries.
+Under the three-strikes law of California, another penalty for the felony requires a twenty-five year to a life sentence.
+Ewing’s charges and convictions were one count of theft for the golf course incident.

 Determine if there was probable cause for the arrest of the offender.
-Had a search warrant and/or arrest warrant been served?
+Had a search warrant and arrest warrant been served?

 A shop attendant called the police on Gary Ewing upon seeing him limping out of the El Segundo Golf Course in Los Angeles, California.
-At the time, he was on parole, having served a nine-year jail term.
-The attendant’s suspicions were raised when he suspected that some things were concealed in his pants; they were three golf clubs.
-He was apprehended at the parking lot by the police (Find law, 2018).
+He was on parole at the time, having served a nine-year jail term.
+The attendant’s suspicions were raised when he suspected that some things were concealed in his pants: three golf clubs.
+He was apprehended at the parking lot by the police (Find Law, 2018).

 Outline the steps of the trial procedures, such as